linwatt/FindBeer/.guides/content/Build-the-app--bde0.md

 ./gradlew build
 ```

-If you receive a 'permission denied error, enter the following:
+If you receive a permission denied error, enter the following:
 ```
 chmod +x gradlew
 ```